dhardestylewis/cahaba/README.md

 ## Installation and Usage

-Instructions for installing, configuring, and running the project can be found [here](INSTALL.md)
+Instructions for installing, configuring, and running the project can be found here: [INSTALL.md](INSTALL.md)

 ----

 ## Getting Involved

 NOAA's National Water Center welcomes anyone to contribute to the Cahaba repository to improve flood inundation mapping capabilities.
+For more details see [CONTRIBUTING.md](CONTRIBUTING.md).
 Please contact Fernando Aristizabal (fernando.aristizabal@noaa.gov) or Fernando Salas (fernando.salas@noaa.gov) to get started.

 ## Open Source Licensing Info
 1. [TERMS](TERMS.md)